mondoohq/docs/docs/mql/resources/terraform-pack/README.md

 description: The Terraform IaC resource pack lets you use MQL to query and assess the security of your Terraform HCL, plan, and state resources.
 ---

-# Mondoo Terraform IaC Resource Pack Reference
+# Terraform IaC MQL Resource Pack Reference

 The Terraform IaC resource pack lets you use MQL to query and assess the security of your Terraform HCL, plan, and state resources.